When traveling in the Gorge, support local communities.

 - Discover why the federal government hired Woody Guthrie, one of America’s best-known protest folk singers, to write 26 songs about the Columbia River.

-Listen on SoundCloud or subscribe in iTunes or Stitcher or wherever you get your podcasts!
+Listen on SoundCloud or subscribe in iTunes or Stitcher or wherever you get your podcasts.
+Hear in the Gorge is produced by Hood River resident, Sarah Fox.

 Give back to the Gorge.